pysys-test/pysys-test/docs/UserGuide.rst

 PySys default template (if you just want to add files) using ``${pysysTemplatesDir}/default-test/*``, or from a path relative to the XML file where the template is defined.
-This could be a ``_pysys_templates/`` directory alongside this XML file, or you could use a real (but simple) test to copy from (with suitable regex replacements to make it more generic, for exmaple replacing the title with a TODO as above).
+This could be a ``_pysys_templates/`` directory alongside this XML file, or you could use a real (but simple) test to copy from (with suitable regex replacements to make it more generic, for example replacing the title with a TODO as above).

 See :doc:`TestDescriptors` for more information about how to configure templates in a ``pysysdirconfig.xml`` file.